Bruce Allen (American football): Washington Redskins

 On December 17, 2009, Allen was hired as the general manager of the Washington Redskins.
 Allen's father coached the Redskins to its first Super Bowl appearance in 1972.
 Shortly after Allen joined the Redskins, Jim Zorn and his staff were fired, allowing Mike Shanahan to be hired as head coach and executive vice president of football operations.
 While Shanahan had the final say in football decisions, he and Allen split the duties of general manager, working in an arrangement similar to how Bill Belichick and Scott Pioli operated with the New England Patriots at the time.
 For the uncapped season in 2010, the League had advised all teams to not explicitly use it as a method to create cap room in the future when the salary cap would return.
 Allen and the team failed to heed the warnings of the league and did so anyway.
 As a result, Washington suffered a USD36 million salary cap penalty split between the 2012 and 2013 seasons.

 After Shanahan was fired following the 2013 season, Allen had final say on football operations, hiring Cincinnati Bengals offensive coordinator Jay Gruden to replace Shanahan as head coach.
 While general manager, Allen attempted to bridge the connection between the modern Redskins and the glory years of past, include hosting golf tournaments with former players and coaches, to bringing back the gold pants that his father's team had used in the 1970s.

 In 2014, Allen was additionally given the title of team president.
 Allen abdicated his title of general manager after the Redskins hired Scot McCloughan to be their new one on January 7, 2015, later becoming the de facto general manager again upon the firing of McCloughan after the 2016 season.
+On October 7, 2019, Allen attempted to defend his tenure with the Redskins by saying "the culture is actually damn good".
 Allen's tenure with the team was met with heavy criticism and disapproval, with a popular "FireBruceAllen" hashtag campaign being used on social media throughout the latter half of the 2010s, before he was fired following a 3–13 season in 2019.
 The Redskins posted a record of during his tenure with only two postseason appearances, going in them.

 In October 2021, emails between Allen and football coach and commentator Jon Gruden were leaked to The New York Times.
 According to the emails, Gruden sent several sexist, racist, and homophobic remarks to Allen throughout the 2010s.
 The two also exchanged topless photos of Washington cheerleaders.
 Gruden resigned as head coach of the Las Vegas Raiders following the report.